maxim/dotfiles-former/README.md

 The default rake task runs the following chain.

-    [ :prepare_directories,
-      :prepare_submodules,
-      :pre_process,
-      :copy,
-      :compile,
-      :symlink,
-      :post_process ]
+    [ :download, :build, :install ]

 The main idea here is that the files and directories in the root of git repo are not the ones being used, they are only the source files.
-You can modify them and run rake to update your actual dotfiles, which reside in `compiled` dir.
+You can modify them and run rake to update your actual dotfiles, which reside in `build` dir.
 This separation enables a couple of important possibilities.

 - it's possible to run erb on config files
 - it's possible to patch dependencies while preserving the clean state for updates

-Essentially, the rake task creates `compiled` directory, initializes submodules (oh-my-zsh, janus), copies everything to `compiled` dir, compiles every `foo.erb` replacing it with `foo`, then symlinks the specified files and directories to your home dir.
+Essentially, the rake task creates `build` directory, initializes submodules (oh-my-zsh, etc), copies everything to `build` dir, parses every `foo.erb` replacing it with `foo`, performs any custom `post_build` tasks, then symlinks the specified files and directories to your home dir.

-However, that's not all.
-There is also pre- and post-processing.
-The pre-processor is running before anything is copied.
-For example, it caches Janus into `tmp` dir, patches it there, then temporarily symlinks `~/.vim` to that Janus cached dir, runs Janus's rake command to install it.
-This way Janus can be integrated with everything else, and yet be an easily updateable submodule.

-A post-processor is run after everything else is done.
-For example, it symlinks a custom zsh directory into `oh-my-zsh` (inside `compiled` dir), and adds my theme to `oh-my-zsh`, because they don't have a customization hook for that.
+The custom `post_build` tasks include things like symlinking the custom zsh directory into `oh-my-zsh`, and adding my theme to `oh-my-zsh`, because they don't have a customization hook for that.

 ### Install